 - When finished allow to naturally release for at least 20 min.
 Then turn valve to venting.
 Taste beans and make sure they are done (soft not hard).
 If not done to your liking, set vent to sealing again, then push, "Manual," and decrease time to 5 minutes.

 - Stir in sherry, vinegar, pimentos, green chilies, Tabasco or Sriracha to taste, salt and pepper.
-Turn on Instant Pot to, “Saute,” and cook another 10 minutes.
+Turn on Instant Pot to, "Saute," and cook another 10 minutes.
+Squeeze lime into the soup before serving.
 Add crumbled bacon and optional toppings if desired.
 Garnish with a bit of cilantro.